 Ashley began his career in private practice, working for many large investment banks in London, and soon developed a considerable reputation within Islamic Finance, and subsequently relocated to the Arab Gulf region in 2001.

-Ashley was initially Head of Legal at Gulf International Bank but quickly gained global recognition as General Counsel of the Central Bank of Bahrain – consequently having enormous influence on the development of Bahrain as a leading Islamic finance centre.
-He was responsible for drafting many of the banking & financial services laws of the country, including the Central Bank of Bahrain and Financial Institutions Law.
+Ashley was initially Head of Legal at Gulf International Bank but quickly gained global recognition as General Counsel of the Central Bank of Bahrain, consequently having an enormous influence on the development of Bahrain as a leading Islamic Finance centre.
+He was responsible for drafting many of Bahrain’s banking and financial services laws, including the Central Bank of Bahrain and Financial Institutions Law.

-On the international stage, Ashley was a member of the working parties that designed and set-up the influential Islamic Financial Services Board (IFSB) and International Islamic Financial Market (IIFM), personally drafting their founding documents.
+At the international level, Ashley was a member of the working parties that designed and established the influential Islamic Financial Services Board (IFSB) and International Islamic Financial Market (IIFM), personally drafting their founding documents.
 He was also a member of the working party that established Bahrain’s highly-acclaimed Waqf Fund.

 Ashley is a member of Gateway’s Banking & Finance, Business Recovery, Conversion Factory, Dispute Resolution, Executive Strategy, Turkey Desk, and Waqf & Philanthropy practices.

-Ashley studied law at Cambridge University where he gained BA and MA degrees and was President of the Islamic Society.
+At the educational level, Ashley studied Law at Cambridge University where he gained his Bachelors and Masters degrees and was President of the Islamic Society.